singnet/sumo-server/README.md

 variable LOAD_SUMO_DATA before starting the server with a list of the categories that need to be loaded into the AtomSpace delimited with ":"
 If the server is started without setting the environment variable, the options will be displayed.
+To load all the ontologies set LOAD_SUMO_DATA to `all-sumo-labeled-kb.scm`

-For example after setting LOAD_SUMO_DATA and running the server
+For example after starting the server with following parameters,
 ```
-  export LOAD_SUMO_DATA="Food:Dining"
+  export LOAD_SUMO_DATA="Food:Dining:Economy"
   export SUMO_SERVER_PORT=7084
   docker run -p $SUMO_SERVER_PORT:$SUMO_SERVER_PORT \
         -w /opt/sumo-server \